Conference Agenda Committee (CAC) 2023-24

 Christina Ferry qualified from Glasgow Dental Hospital in 2008 and is the owner of a busy mixed NHS/Private practice in Lanarkshire.
-She is currently Chair Elect of the Conference Agenda Committee having been elected at the 2021 conference.
-She is Vice Chair of Lanarkshire Local Dental Committee & GP Subcommittee having joined in 2014.
+She is currently Chair of the Conference Agenda Committee having taken over from Lindsay Milton at the 2023 conference.
+She is Chair of Lanarkshire Local Dental Committee & GP Subcommittee having joined in 2014.
 She also stands on Lanarkshire Area Dental Advisory Committee; Lanarkshire Quality Improvement Committee and has been involved in setting up the Lanarkshire Oral Surgery Study group.

 Treasurer: Liz Glass